mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This rugged revolver is the kid brother of the legendary Super Warhawk.
 Designed with precision and fun shooting in mind, the Redhawk has a revolutionary single/double firing selector.
 Classic double action allows a shot with each trigger pull (Semi-Auto Fire), while the single setting lets you play old-west gunslinger and “fan” the hammer (Burst Fire).

-Wireless Bonus: You get an extra Minor Action in a turn where you change the action selection.
+{REMOVE ME} - Wireless Bonus: You get an extra Minor Action in a turn where you change the action selection.

 **Machine Pistols**
 Automatics